 I know you came here with your own questions, but here are three questions you really should be asking of a potential relationship therapist:

 Question 1: What is your training and background in relationship therapy?

-You need to know this because many people, well qualified in individual therapy, assume working with couples is the same deal, just with more people in the room.
+You need to know this because many counsellors qualify in individual therapy, and assume working with couples is the same thing, just with more people in the room.

 This couldn’t be further from the truth.